Usual Causes of flat tires and How to Avoid them

 If you can hear the flapping and feel like you have a flat tire while driving, you first need to pull over to a side keeping a safe distance between you and other passing cars.
 Dealing with a flat tire is much easier if the car is already parked.
 Inspect the tire by running your hands along with the tire to find any foreign objects such as nails or glass that might have punctured the tire.

 If you find a hole, then you will need to put on a spare tire using replacement tools and drive to the nearest flat tire repair service in Edmonton, CA. In case you don’t have a spare tire, you should call a quick towing service in Edmonton, CA.

 1. Look for a safe location

 As soon as you notice that your tire is flat, do not abruptly brake, turn, or slow down.
 Instead, reduce your speed and scan your surroundings to find a level, straight stretch with a wide shoulder.
 An empty parking lot is an ideal place.
 Level ground is good because it will keep your vehicle from rolling.
 Straight roads are better than curves because they are safer.

 Never attempt to change a tire on a narrow shoulder in the path of oncoming traffic.
 Keep moving (slowly) until you find somewhere safer.
 While driving on a smooth road is safer than driving on a rough road, replacing your rim is better than being involved in a car accident.
-Make sure to consult the owner’s manual for your vehicle and review their specific steps for changing a flat tire.
+Make sure to consult the owner’s manual for your vehicle and review the specific steps for changing a flat tire.